$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Abstract

 \section{Abstract}

-We prove a strong form of the trivial zero conjecture at the central point for the $p$-adic $L$-function of a non-critically refined cohomological cuspidal automorphic representation of $\GL_2$ over a totally real field, which is Iwahori spherical at places above $p$.
+We prove a strong form of the trivial zero conjecture at the central point for the $p$-adic $L$-function of a non-critically refined self-dual cohomological cuspidal automorphic representation of $\GL_2$ over a totally real field, which is Iwahori spherical at places above $p$.

-In the case of a simple zero we adapt the approach of Greenberg and Stevens, based on the functional equation for the $p$-adic $L$-function of a nearly finite slope family and on improved $p$-adic $L$-functions that we construct using automorphic symbols.
+In the case of a simple zero we adapt the approach of Greenberg and Stevens, based on the functional equation for the $p$-adic $L$-function of a nearly finite slope family and on improved $p$-adic $L$-functions that we construct using automorphic symbols and overconvergent cohomology.

-To compute higher order derivatives of $p$-adic $L$-functions we go beyond the Greenberg-Stevens method and study the variation of the root number in partial finite slope families to establish the vanishing of many Taylor coefficients of the $p$-adic $L$-function of the family.
+For higher order zeros we develop a conceptually new approach studying the variation of the root number in partial families and establishing the vanishing of many Taylor coefficients of the $p$-adic $L$-function of the family.

 \addtocontents{toc}{ }